koush/docs.scrypted.app/scrypted-nvr/apps.md

 Cameras and recordings can be viewed remotely via a browser or the app by enabling cloud access.

 1. Install the `Scrypted Cloud Plugin`.
-    * Scrypted Cloud must also be installed when self hosting.
-See below for self hosting instructions.
+    * Scrypted Cloud must also be installed even if self hosting on a custom domain.
 2. Login on the `Scrypted Cloud Plugin`.
 3. Your cameras can now be viewed from anywhere at [nvr.scrypted.app](https://nvr.scrypted.app).